American Rescue Plan Act (ARPA)

 The American Rescue Plan Act (commonly known as “ARPA” or “ARP”) was signed into law on March 11, 2021 to provide additional financial relief in the wake of the COVID-19 pandemic.
 ARPA includes a significant amount of “Coronavirus State and Local Fiscal Recovery Funds” (SLFRF) for state and local governments to use over a period of several years.
 The local portion of these federal funds is referred to as the Coronavirus Local Fiscal Recovery Fund (LFRF).

-The U.S. Treasury Department is distributing LFRF funds in two equal installments, or “tranches,” with the first distribution occurring in mid-2021 and the second occurring in mid-2022.
-Counties and designated “metropolitan” cities receive their distributions directly from the U.S. Treasury Department (“Treasury”), while all other cities and towns – referred to as “non-entitlement units of local government” or “NEUs” – receive their distributions through the State of Washington.
+The U.S. Treasury Department distributed LFRF funds in two equal installments, or “tranches,” with the first distribution occurring in mid-2021 and the second occurring in mid-2022.
+Counties and designated “metropolitan” cities received their distributions directly from the U.S. Treasury Department (“Treasury”), while all other cities and towns – referred to as “non-entitlement units of local government” or “NEUs” – received their distributions through the State of Washington.

 LFRF funds may be used to cover qualifying costs obligated between March 3, 2021 and December 31, 2024 and expended by December 31, 2026.